Armenia–Kazakhstan relations

 Armenia and Kazakhstan established diplomatic relations on August 27, 1992.
 Armenia has maintained an embassy in Astana and Kazakhstan has an embassy in Yerevan.
 Both countries are full members of the Eurasian Economic Union, the Collective Security Treaty Organisation, of the Organization for Security and Co-operation in Europe and of the Commonwealth of Independent States.
 There are 25,000 people of Armenian descent living in Kazakhstan.
-Throughout history, Kazakhstan, alongside Uzbekistan, are among the few Turkic countries that accept their Armenian population.
+Throughout history, Kazakhstan, alongside Uzbekistan and Kyrgyzstan, are among the few Turkic countries that accept their Armenian population.